jeandat/learning-angular/README.md

 This project uses Grunt as a task manager.
 Grunt tasks are lazy-loaded for performance.

+# Prerequisite

+You should install grunt and bower globally if not done already : `npm i -g grunt-cli bower`.

 # Build

 Project is built inside `build/public`.